 Evolution of the French CPI since 1998

 This graph shows the evolution of the French CPI since 1998.
 Hover your mouse over dots to display index value and variation since the previous month.
 Economic press traditionally reports the monthly variation.

 French CPI evolution since 1990

 While the index increase globally, July is usually in negative month, as the hospitality rise does not counteract the clearance sales effects.
 Additionally, the crisis of Autumn 2008 is clearly displayed on the graph with 7 months of continuous negative variations.

 French CPI as a Key Performance Indicator

 Even with multiple shadows concerning accuracy of models and legitimacy, the French CPI remains an essential whereas predictable indicator.
 The index is still very sensitive to structural changes, even the most tiny.
-The growth of inequalities in France are making the index increasingly hard to calculate while becoming less and less accurate and relevant to real consumption situations.
-However, the periodical variations in categories are easy to spot and the number rarely surprises when it comes out each month.
+Growth of inequalities in France makes the index increasingly difficult to calculate while becoming less and less accurate and relevant to real consumption situations.
+However, the periodical variations in categories are easy to spot and the number rarely surprises in its monthly publication.